 II.
 Review and Approval of Working Group Meeting Minutes

-The members reviewed the October 21, 2015, meeting minutes that had been provided in advance.
-Johnston notified Hennessy Allen of a correction.
-Hemstad made a motion to adopt the minutes as corrected.
-The motion was then adopted unanimously, with Kruse abstaining.
+The members reviewed the November 10, 2015, meeting minutes that had been provided in advance.
+Johnston made a motion to adopt the minutes.
+Wall seconded the motion that was then adopted unanimously.